bitswarmlabs/puppet-ohmyzsh/README.md

 Support
 -------

-Please log tickets and issues on [GitHub](https://github.com/zanloy/puppet-ohmyzsh)
+Please log tickets and issues on [GitHub](https://github.com/bitswarmlabs/puppet-ohmyzsh)

 Acknowlegments
 --------------

-This module was originally a fork of [acme/ohmyzsh](https://github.com/acme/puppet-acme-oh-my-zsh) at version 0.1.3
+This module was originally a fork of [zanloy/ohmyzsh](https://github.com/zanloy/puppet-ohmyzsh) at version 1.0.4, itself a fork of [acme/ohmyzsh](https://github.com/acme/puppet-acme-oh-my-zsh) at version 0.1.3